Tips for using Right Side of the Chart.com

-Symbol Tags: There is a drop-down box titled “Posts by Symbol” towards the bottom of the column on the right of each page.
-Clicking on a tag will bring up all posts made containing that tag (stock, etf, or index).
-Clicking on the tag labeled “$SPX/SPY”, for example, will bring up a chronological list of posts with charts or commentary about the S&P500 or any related trading vehicle such as the SPY (tracking etf), the ES (e-mini futures contract), etc… Shortcut: Click on the drop-down menu to open, then click the first letter of the ticker symbol that you wish to access to advance forward. e.g.- To access XLF (the financials etf), type the letter “X”, then scroll down to “XLF” and click to view all posts on that etf).
+Symbol Tags: The "Select Ticker/Tag" drop-down box can be found on the right-hand sidebar of the home page as well as some other pages of the site.
+Clicking on a tag will bring up all posts containing that tag (stock, etf, or index).
+Clicking on the tag labeled "$SPX/SPY", for example, will bring up a chronological list of posts with charts or commentary about the S&P500 or any related trading vehicle such as the SPY (tracking etf), the ES (e-mini futures contract), etc...
+Shortcut: Click on the drop-down menu to open, then click the first letter of the ticker symbol that you wish to access to advance forward. e.g.- To access XLF (the financials etf), type the letter "X", then scroll down to "XLF" and click to view all posts on that etf).

 HOME PAGE: The Home Page for Right Side of the Chart.com contains the main blog.
 All posts, on any topic whether trade ideas, market commentary, trading tips, etc.. will all appear in chronological order here.
 I welcome any feedback or comments on these posts and I will do my best to reply at my earliest convenience.
 Questions or comments can be sent to me via e-mail the Contact link found under the Resources tab.